 1 Note: These instructions were written for flower growers.
-Other agricultural producers may need different details than are required by flower growers to analyze their business finances.
+Other agricultural producers may need less detail than is required by flower growers to analyze their business finances.
 Consider what you want to summarize in reports when setting up your chart of accounts, item lists, etc.